Yael-Authier/Yael-Authier/README.md

 ## 🚀 About Me

 - 🔭 Currently working on Growth, Operations & Loyalty strategies
-- 🌱 Learning Data Science, Machine Learning and MLOps
+- 🌱 Building end-to-end Machine Learning applications
-- 📊 Passionate about analytics, performance and customer experience
+- 📊 Passionate about analytics, recommendation systems and customer experience
-- ⚡ Building ML projects with FastAPI, Docker, Streamlit and GitHub Actions
+- ⚡ Developing ML solutions with Python, FastAPI, Streamlit, Docker and Cloud Deployment
-- 🚀 Focused on business optimization through data-driven decision making
+- 🚀 Focused on turning data into business decisions
 - 🎯 Strong mix of strategy, operations, analytics and execution

 ---